Dick Bielski

-Richard Adam Bielski (born September 7, 1932) is a former American football player and coach.
-He played professionally in the National Football League (NFL) for the Philadelphia Eagles, Dallas Cowboys, and Baltimore Colts.
+Richard Adam Bielski (September 7, 1932 – October 15, 2023) was an American professional football player and coach.
+He played in the National Football League (NFL) for the Philadelphia Eagles, Dallas Cowboys, and Baltimore Colts.
 Bielski played college football at the University of Maryland.

 Early years

 Bielski was named an All-Maryland Scholastic Association fullback in Patterson Park High School.

-He accepted a football scholarship with the University of Maryland, where he played as a fullback, linebacker, and placekicker.
+Bielski accepted a football scholarship with the University of Maryland, where he played as a fullback, linebacker, and placekicker.

 In 1954 he was a preseason All-American candidate, but injuries affected his level of play during the season.
 Still, he was able to finish his college career averaging more than five yards per carry.
 At the end of the year, he was selected to play in the Chicago College All-Star Game, Senior Bowl, and the North-South Shrine Game, where he was voted the outstanding player of the game.

 Professional career

 Philadelphia Eagles

-Bielski was selected by the Philadelphia Eagles in the first round with the ninth overall pick of the 1955 NFL Draft, becoming the highest-drafted running back from Maryland.
+Bielski was selected by the Philadelphia Eagles in the first round with the ninth overall pick of the 1955 NFL draft, becoming the highest-drafted running back from Maryland.
 During his first years, he made a team record two 50-yard field goals.
 In 1958, he was converted into an end.
-After the 1959 season, the Eagles left him off their list of players who were exempt from the 1960 NFL Expansion Draft.
+After the 1959 season, the Eagles left him off their list of players who were exempt from the 1960 NFL expansion draft.

 Dallas Cowboys

-Bielski was acquired by the Dallas Cowboys in the 1960 NFL Expansion Draft.
+Bielski was acquired by the Dallas Cowboys in the 1960 NFL expansion draft.
 He was involved in the record for the shortest touchdown pass in league history, after catching an Eddie LeBaron pass from the 2-inch line against the Redskins on October 9, 1960.
 He had 4 receptions for 38 yards.

 In 1961 he earned his only Pro Bowl berth, with career highs of 26 receptions for 377 yards and three touchdowns.
 He also took over the placekicker duties from Allen Green for the final five games of the season.

 During the 1962 offseason, needing help on defense, the Cowboys traded Bielski to the Baltimore Colts in a three-team deal.
 The Colts sent a third round draft pick (#33, used to select Mike Fracchia) to the St. Louis Cardinals, and in return the Cardinals sent safety/punter Jerry Norton to the Cowboys.